 22. Tire replacement.
-Tire change is one of the most common DIY procedures performed by drivers.
+A tire change is one of the most common DIY procedures performed by drivers.
 Damage wheels should be replaced with the spare tire by using the jack and tire changing tools available from most car manufacturers.
 A professional should balance new tires later.

 23. Thermostats.
 Radiator thermostats provide car engines’ working temperature that should be within recommended levels.
 The radiator must be checked for leaks and locate the thermostat.
 Coolant should be drained to release pressure and to replace the thermostat housing structure faster.

 25. Washer tanks.
 Washer tanks are necessary to clean dirty windshields while on the road.
 Open your car’s hood and locate the washer tank.
-Remove the washer pump’s wiring to the washer tank before removing.
-Washer tanks are usually just held by a couple of bolts based on manufacturer.
+Remove the washer pump’s wiring to the washer tank before removing it.
+Washer tanks are usually just held by a couple of bolts based on the manufacturer.
 After replacement, fill the washer tank with washer fluid and test for proper function.

 Regular car maintenance and repairs are top priorities to keep cars away from mechanic shops.
 This DIY car repair list will assist you to maintain your vehicle in optimal road conditions without spending a lot of money.
 Get professional assistance if you find unable to fix some parts.
-It is important for you to follow safety procedures at all times while doing DIY car repairs.
+You need to follow safety procedures at all times while doing DIY car repairs.